Social Icons

 Directed by Ken Hughes

-The movie made Truly and Caractacus a beautiful couple pairing from the moment you see them run into each other and can’t seem to avoid one another.
+The movie made Truly and Caractacus a beautiful couple from the moment you see them run into each other and can't seem to avoid one another.

-Truly leaves them with their father not knowing very soon she would run into the three when they visited her father’s sweet factory to sell an idea for a whistle sweet.
-Caractacus needed to raise money (30 shillings) so he can buy a junk car his children love to play in.
-After another failed attempt after the sweet idea failed, Caractacus raised the money and bought the car.
+The movie introduces us to the Potts children when they almost get run over by the kind Truly.
+She takes them home, and we meet their absent-minded father, Caractacus, who is an inventor with no money to his name.
+Truly leaves them with their father, not knowing she would soon run into them again when they visit her father's sweet factory to sell an idea for a whistle sweet.
+Caractacus needs to raise 30 shillings so he can buy a junk car his children love to play in.
+After another failed attempt when the sweet idea doesn’t work, Caractacus raises the money and buys the car.

 0 comments: